 Mako can be used for Total Hip Replacement (THR), which is a procedure designed for patients who suffer from non-inflammatory or inflammatory degenerative joint disease of the hip.

-The Mako technology provides Dr. Zarin with a patient-specific 3-D model to pre-plan your hip replacement.
-During surgery, Dr. Zarin guides the Stryker robotic-arm based on your patient-specific plan.
+The Mako technology provides patient-specific 3-D models to pre-plan your hip replacement.
+During surgery, surgeons guide the Stryker robotic-arm based on your patient-specific plan.
 This helps them to focus on removal of diseased bone, helping preserve healthy bone, and assists them in positioning the total hip implant based on your anatomy.

 How it works

 1 – Have a plan personalized for you